 - Eat a healthy meal before heading out the door.
 A meal containing plenty of good fats, proteins, and carbohydrates can help slow down the absorption of alcohol.
 Drinking on an empty stomach also leads to quicker intoxication, increasing your chances of having a severe hangover the next day.

-- Take a supplement or consume foods rich in antioxidants and amino acids.
+- Take an amino acid supplement or consume foods rich in antioxidants and amino acids.
 Antioxidants can help tone down the inflammatory effects of alcohol, and essential amino acids (EAAs) can help rebalance brain chemicals.
 EAAs can also give your liver an extra boost by helping it break down the toxic byproducts of alcohol.
 In particular, N-acetylcysteine (NAC), a derivative of the amino acid cysteine, can support liver function by helping increase glutathione production.

 And if you do end up having a few too many, be kind to your body.
 In the end, the only real cure for a hangover is time.